Milk Kefir Sections

-These little white balls that look like tiny cauliflowers are what we call milk
+These little white balls that look like tiny cauliflowers are what we call milk kefir or Tibetan mushroom.

-exactly as the grains, namely milk kefir: it is a slightly gaseous and acidic beverage, whose texture resembles strongly to a yogurt
+By fermenting in animal milk (cow’s milk, goat’s milk, etc.) we obtain a beverage named as the grains: “milk kefir“.
+It is a slightly gaseous and acidic beverage, whose texture resembles strongly to a yogurt one.

 History of Milk Kefir

 As for the history of the name “kefir“, it would be derived from the Turkish word keif and would mean “well-being sensation“.

 We can also find it under some other names, like for example : Prophet’s millet, Tibetan mushrooms and even Snow Lotus.

 The grains would be natives of a North Caucasus secular tradition, but in fact nobody knows exactly their origins.

 However, it is commonly assumed that the appearance of the kefir dates back to the days when the nomads were transporting milk in skin bags.